Low Budget Filmmaking Equipment List: What Do You Actually Need?

 Price

 This will likely be your biggest concern when buying a camera.
-Great affordable cameras are constantly coming out, but there are a lot of companies that over promise and underdeliver.
+Great, affordable cameras are constantly coming out, but many companies overpromise and underdeliver.

 I purchased my first camera for under $1,000, but that came with some drawbacks.

-It’s best to do your research beforehand, but especially for cameras under $1,000.
+It’s best to research beforehand, especially for cameras under $1,000.
 Cameras over $1,000 are generally a better starting point.

 I recently published an article here naming five cameras that I think are great for beginner filmmakers.
 This will give you an idea of what to expect.